 The intensive occupation with the natural environment of Afghanistan had made possible the publication of a photo overview volume with an extensive introduction to the flora and vegetation of this country (Breckle & Rafiqpoor 2010) and an inventory of the flora as a checklist (Breckle et al. 2013); it resulted in about 5,000 species and an endemism of 25%.
 Both books are bilingual, English and Dari.
 Both books were funded by the German Academic Exchange Service (Deutschen Akademischen Austauschdienst, DAAD) from the German Federal Foreign Office's funds for peacemaking activities in Afghanistan.
 They were sent to schools, universities and institutions in the country for free distribution.

-This ecology textbook "Vegetation and Climate" will now be published separately as a German edition and a Dari edition.
+This ecology textbook "Vegetation and Climate" has been published separately as a German edition and a Dari edition.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ) has gratefully assumed the costs for printing and transport of the Dari edition for free distribution in Afghanistan.
 For the country, which has been ravaged by decades of war and civil strife, this is another building block for better education, which has seen some progress everywhere in recent years.
-Perhaps this is also a good example for other countries.
+Perhaps these scientific books are also a good examples for other countries.

 In contrast to today's mostly technically oriented and analytical biological research down to the smallest details of gene function, ecology strives for synthesis, the representation of the large interrelationships.
 The results of analytical research are the many, also important, building blocks that, figuratively speaking, have to be put together to form a building or mosaic picture.
 That is why the ecologist needs a comprehensive interdisciplinary knowledge.
 No matter how good one's knowledge in a special field may be, it is not enough.
 Therefore, many experiences and scientific findings of own research journeys to all floral regions and climatic zones of the earth and essential results from the scientific literature are collected in this book in order to obtain possibilities of comparison on a global scale.
 This principle taught by Heinrich Walter, which he summarized in the guiding principle "the laboratory of the ecologist is God's nature and his working field the whole world", was also decisive for this edition.
 With numerous additional color pictures, many examples of "nature" are vividly presented and the natural vegetation is highlighted as the basis in the various climatic zones.
 The activities of man can only be touched upon marginally, even if the anthropogenic changes and destruction of natural areas have assumed a threatening scale today.